YasiruLelwala/HackerRank-Problem-Solving/ReadMe.md

 # Problem Solving
-This repositiory contains the solutions to the problems I have solved in the one-month interview preparation kit by HackerRank.
+This repositiory contains the solutions to the problems I have solved in the one-month interview preparation kit on HackerRank.